ftzdaisuki/2151-Code/README.md

 Left stick = forwards/reverse
 Right stick = Turn left/right

-Talon layout: Two sets of 2 (total of 4) set with PWM 0 and 1 on the left, 2 and 3 on the right.
+Talon layout: 4 set with PWM 0 and 1 on the left, 2 and 3 on the right.

 Download today! (note: not responsible for physical, mental, or emotional damage or stress caused by your usage of this code.)